Q. How will Comfort Lining Work for me?

-Q. The product is starting to get soft in my denture after 6 days.
+Q. The product is starting to shift some in my denture after 6 days.

 A. When you start to notice the product not performing as well as it was the beginning of your application, then the product needs to be changed!
 We recommend changing your application every 6-7 days for hygiene reasons.

 Q. How will this adhesive secure my lower denture?